xfaith4/SystemDashboard/README.md

 **Quick fixes:**
 - **Service fails to start** – Check `var/log/telemetry-service.log`.
 Missing `psql` or incorrect credentials are the most common causes.
 - **No data in PostgreSQL** – Ensure `telemetry.ensure_syslog_partition` has been called for the current month and that the service account has `INSERT` permissions on the schema.
-- **ASUS fetch errors** – Verify the router URI allows HTTP GET and that credentials/environment variables are configured.
+- **ASUS fetch errors** – Verify SSH connectivity to the router, the configured remote log path, and credentials/environment variables.
 The service backs off quietly but logs warnings.
 - **Flask app shows placeholders** – Confirm database environment variables are set and that the reader role can execute the dashboard queries.

 ## Documentation